xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 * **Order brands on the Brands page by**: This settings determines the order in which brand names are listed on the Brands page.
 The available options are "Brand names" (alphabetically), "Admin-defined order" and "Number of products".

-* **Enable pagination on the Brands page**: Should be enabled only if the store has a lot of brands.
+* **Enable pagination on the Brands page**: This should be enabled only if the store has a lot of brands.

-* **Default number of brands per page**: The number of brands to be displayed on the Brands page on the store front-end.
+* **Default number of brands per page**: The number of brands to be displayed per page by default when a user views the store's brands on the Brands page.
+(The user may choose to reset this number).

-* **Show the Brands block on the home page**: If enabled, the Brands block is displayed on the store's home page.
+* **Show the Brands block on the home page**: If enabled, the Brands block is displayed on the store's Home page.
+If disabled, the Brands block is not displayed on the Home page.

 * **Order brands in the Brands block by**: This settings determines the order in which brand names are listed in the Brands block.
 The available options are "Brand names" (alphabetically), "Admin-defined order" and "Number of products".